michaelnetbiz/soup-heads/content/reviews/tomato-and-sweet-basil-bisque/index.md

     - canned
     - bisque
     - Oxford English Dictionary
+    - OED
     - basil
     - Campbell's
 ---

 ## The Rating

-Didn't come in a can but it tasted like it did.
+Didn't come in a can but it tasted like it did!
 Three stars out of five.

 ## Vendor